syrkis/virian.org/src/posts/miiii.typ

 $
   "Attention"(Q, K, V) = "softmax"(Q K^T / sqrt(d_k))V
 $<attn>
 where $Q$, $K$, and $V$ are linear projections of the input.
-Attention heads are combined through addition rather than concatenation (a transformer specific detail to align with #cite(<nanda2023>, form: "prose", style:"american-psychological-association")).
+Attention heads are combined through addition rather than concatenation (a transformer specific detail to align with #cite(<nanda2023>, form: "prose", style: "american-psychological-association")).
 This is followed by a feed-forward network with ReLU activation:
 $
   "FFN"(z) = "ReLU"(z W_("in"))W_("out")
 $<ffwd>